 Amelia has been involved with Fierté Fredericton Pride for several years.
-This is her second year on the board and she’s eager to be involved in building new relationships with the community to help shape the future of Pride.
+This is her third year on the board and she’s eager to be involved in building new relationships with the community to help shape the future of Pride.
 Amelia has extensive experience working with queer, trans, and non-binary youth.
-She has worked with numerous not-for-profit and advocacy groups in three provinces and currently sits on the board of directors of the Canadian Professional Association for Transgender Health.
+She has worked with numerous not-for-profit and advocacy groups in three provinces and served four years on the board of directors of the Canadian Professional Association for Transgender Health.
 Amelia is a PhD candidate at the University of New Brunswick and holds an MEd from the University of Toronto.
 Her research is centered on identity, language, and connectivity within sexual and gender minority communities.
 She brings experience in education, policy, advocacy, and community support to the board as well as a passion for making pride increasingly accessible, inclusive, and intergenerational.
-(Also, stereotypically likes cats.)

 Jonathan is a baker by trade (that’s why he’s so sweet).
 He also does Burlesque with snap a Burlesque review.
 While some of you may know him, many are likely to know him by his stage name Venom Devine, under which he performs at one of the local bars in Fredericton regularly (that’s his spicy side).
 He started helping Fredericton pride in its founding year of 2009.
 Over the years he has held many titles including secretary, vice chair, chairman and drag coordinator in order to help make a great pride season.